 19.)
 In Nova Scotia, you cannot take a picture of a man with a wooden leg.
 Why not?

 You’d need a camera of some kind.

 20.)
-You have two coins that add up to 30 cents, and one of them is not a quarter.
+You have two coins that add up to 30 cents, and one is not a quarter.
 Which two coins are they?

 A quarter and a nickel – one is not a quarter, but one is.

 21.)
-There was terrible plan crash, every single person on board died, but yet two people survived.
+There was a terrible plane crash.
+Every single person on board died, but yet two people survived.
 How is this possible?